gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 [Actual distributive](https://github.com/gerhart01/LiveCloudKd/releases/download/v1.0.22021109/LiveCloudKd.EXDi.debugger.v1.0.22021109.zip)

-LiveCloudKd EXDI debugger can be used for debugging Hyper-V guest OS without enable kernel debugging in Windows bootloader.
+LiveCloudKd EXDI debugger can be used for debugging Hyper-V guest OS including securekernel without enabling kernel debugging in Windows bootloader.

 It can be useful for debug Hyper-V VM with VBS and HVCI enabled.

-Working with guest Windows Server 2022, 2025 and Windows 11, including preview builds (on February 2022)
+Working with guest Windows Server 2022, 2025 and Windows 11, including preview builds (on September 2025)

 For debugging you need to use Windows Server 2019 (with August 2020 updates - Windows image name en_windows_server_2019_updated_aug_2020_x64_dvd_f4bab427.iso).
 It is good to use VMware Workstation for it, but you can try use Hyper-V with Windows Server 2019 as guest OS and debugged OS as nested guest OS.